ocsmit/rindcalc/README.md

 rindcalc is an open source python package created to provide seamless and accurate raster index calculations, composites, and unsupervised classification of
 Landsat-8 imagery using gdal and numpy.
 Landsat bands are pulled directly from file downloaded from USGS containing all bands in landsat scene.
-Since rindcalc only requires the file in which Landsat-8 bands are contained instead of each individual band to be specified, it allows for easy, quick, and seamless index calculations from Landsat-8 imagery.
+Since rindcalc uses the standard naming convention of landsat bands, it only needs the folder in which Landsat-8 bands are contained instead.
+This method allows for easy, quick, and seamless index calculations from Landsat-8 imagery.

 Indices: AWEIsh, AWEInsh, NDMI, MNDWI, NDVI, GNDVI, SAVI, NDBI, NDBaI, NBLI, EBBI, UI, NBRI